cheerful/freckle-apidocs/content/projects.md

 ## Merge a Project into this project

 When a project is merged, all of its entries, expenses, and invoices are moved into this project.
 The original projects will be deleted.
-Note that projects cannot be merged into this project if this project is archived.
+Note that projects cannot be merged into this project if this project is archived.  **This action is permanent**, so you cannot undo after you merge projects.

 ~~~
 PUT /projects/:id/merge